 This is essential as although in the majority of cases the cause may be male or female pattern hair loss there are other less common causes of hair loss which need to be picked up.

 This will usually include both the surgical side of hair restoration i.e. Follicular Unit Excision (FUE) and Follicular Unit Transplantation (FUT) as well as the non-surgical side which might include oral Finasteride and topical Minoxidil.

 If you are a candidate for surgery both techniques should be discussed as they both have their pros and cons.
-From the consultation with your surgeon and after assessment of your scalp one technique will usually emerge as being more suited for you.
+One technique will usually emerge as being more suited for you.

 Patient selection, long-term planning are donor management are some of the most challenging aspects of hair restoration surgery.
 An experienced hair transplant surgeon will be able to discuss all of the above with ease.

 A lot of clinics use salespeople to recommend treatment plans.
 If you are serious about finding out how to choose the best hair transplant surgeon in London, you must meet the surgeon before signing up to treatment.

 Is it important for my hair transplant surgeon to perform both Follicular Unit Excision (FUE) and Follicular Unit Transplantation (FUT)?